joeytwiddle/coffeescript-gotchas/README.md

     setTimeout( callMeLater , 2000 )

 In other words, you must write your code backwards!
-This messes up the flow when reading.
+This messes up the **flow** when reading (and writing) the code.

 One way to avoid this: don't name your callbacks unless you have to, just define them inline.